WoffordCollege-COSC410/project-fall2020-team-daredevil/UserDoc.md

   * Phase 6: details...

 ## Objectives
 The main goal of this game is to collect coins and purchase establishments in order to construct landmarks.
-When a player has constructed all landmarks which are included in a particular phase, the player has won the game.
-To collect coins, a player would want to stock up on establishment cards and hope that when dice are rolled, it would activate some of its cards.
+When a player has constructed all landmarks in a particular phase, the player has won the game.
+To collect coins, a player would want to stock up on establishment cards and hope that when dice are rolled, it would activate some of their cards.
 When a card is activated, a player can collect coins from the bank or from another player, depending on the card's action.
 The more establishment cards a player has, the greater potential there is for coin return.
 Landmarks do not have to be constructed in any particular order.
 The player turns rotates in a clock wise order, and will continue to circle around until the game has a winner.

 ## Current Game State
-The current market state and the current player states are displayed at the start of every game, as well as after each player turn has ended.
-An example of a market state is presented as followed:
+The current market state and the current player states are displayed at the start of every game, as well as after each player turn.
+An example of a market state is as follows:

     ******************************************
                       MARKET